 Although Thai people generally address each other by their first names, this is always followed by the respectful title of ‘Khun’.
 Used when referring to both men and women, this title is used in place of western titles such as ‘Miss’, ‘Mr’ and ‘Mrs’.

 More traditional Thai nicknames are inspired by fruit, colors and animals such as Lek (small), Daneng (red) or Moo (pig) however more modern monikers used by the Thai include values and virtues such as Money, Good and Benz (yes, as in the deluxe automobile).

 #10 Hygiene Habits.

-Often a delicate topic with travellers, it’s important to be informed about the toilet and hygiene basics of any country you intend on visiting, particularly in Thailand where the standards are very different.
+Often a delicate topic with travelers, it’s important to be informed about the toilet and hygiene basics of any country you intend on visiting, particularly in Thailand where the standards are very different.
 Although most public toilets and hotels in the larger cities offer more modern facilities, things change the further out you get.

 Outside of the cities, squat toilets are the main options available and are ‘flushed’ by sluicing water from a bucket provided down into the hole.
 Unlike western toilets, used toilet paper is to be thrown in a bin that is also provided, not flushed.
 Most of the ‘plumbing’ for these squat toilets are not equipped to handle toilet paper, so do not make the mistake of attempting to flush it.

 Rather than a shower or bath, traditional washrooms consist of just a water trough and bowl or ladle to pour water over your body.
 There are even some areas in Thailand where bathing outdoors is a normal practice and men will usually bathe in their underwear while women will wear a cotton wraparound or sarong.

-The key to enjoying any holiday in a foreign country is to be prepared and forewarned is forearmed.
+The key to enjoying any holiday in a foreign country is to be prepared and forewarned.